aimxhaisse/geo-backtracer/README.md

 	  sleep_ms((kSendRateSeconds / 2) * 1000)
     }

-Ideally, a phone that is not moving should not be sending points, but could be sending instead: here was my position for the last 10 hours ;
+A phone that is not moving should not be sending points, but could be sending instead: here was my position for the last 10 hours ; this can be done by setting a duration in the API.
+This significantly reduces the size of the database.
-the API doesn't support this yet, but this is an improvement to be done.
-This will reduce drastically the overall size of the database, the above mentioned approach would need to be slightly adapted.

 ## Ramblings